chrisdew/returntoharvard/README.md

 The RtH Machine has a CPU with two, distinct, read-only sources of instructions, the Kernel Storage Device and Application Storage Devices.

 These are not 80's-style ROM chips.
-They are flash storage devices to which the RtH CPU cannot physically write, heavily cached with on-device RAM and separated CPU caches.
+They are flash storage devices to which the RtH CPU cannot physically write.
+Their content is cached in separated CPU kernel and application instruction caches.

 The RtHM has conventional Random Access Memory.